Ali-Mikael/IS-course/h3-lab.md

 - Operating system
 - Network distance

-**Scanning localhost**
+## Scanning localhost.

--Gave me the same type of information.
+- Gave me the same type of information.

--After I activated the ssh server (which was already installed).
+- After I activated the ssh server (which was already installed).
+This time it gave me information on which port was active for ssh.

--This time it gave the information on that specific port and the ssh keys.
+- Additionally it gave the ssh keys.